PapenfussLab/proteindj/README.md

 ### Troubleshooting and common errors <a name="errors"></a>

 `AssertionError: ('B', 134) is not in pdb file!` - A mismatch between your contigs and the input PDB file.
 Likely due to a chain break or an incorrect chain ID.

+`Unknown variable 'metadata_ch_fold'` - We are using topic channels for metadata, and this feature is only available in Nextflow v24.04 and above.
+This error occurs with earlier versions of Nextflow.

 ### Data used for benchmarking <a name="append-bench"></a>